-It is written by industry specialists, editor Neil Lyon and commodities editor Henry Wells, with daily price updates and market intelligence from Lachstock Consulting (see profiles below).
+It is written by industry specialists, editor Neil Lyon, commodities editor Henry Wells and journalist Liz Wells, with daily price updates and market intelligence from Lachstock Consulting (see profiles below).

 Grain Central is independently owned and published by experienced rural journalists, Jon Condon and James Nason, who also produce similar online news services for the Australian beef and sheep industries, Beef Central and Sheep Central.